 A sustained high level of infrastructure investment across the country has also presented challenges to both project deliverability and affordability.
 Local and global supply constraints for key materials, including timber, metals and steel, alongside high freight costs and skilled trade shortages, has meant more competition for these scarce resources, driving cost escalation.
-In 2024, these pressures are easing with both state and federal governments rebalancing forward infrastructure programs by deferring lower priority projects and programs.
+In 2025, these pressures are easing with both state and federal governments rebalancing forward infrastructure programs.